Modelling of Novel Heat Pipe Design using ANSYS Fluent

 Peak surface temperatures (~1600 K) matched reference COMSOL data from TU Eindhoven.

-- Temperature tracking over 12.3 s of transient simulation
+• Temperature evolution tracked over 12.3 s of transient simulation.

 Cross-Validation